-Over the course of 15 meetings, the committee received in depth presentations about each of the existing Growth Management Program's 11 performance standards, along with other topics the group felt were important to maintaining Carlsbad's quality of life.
+Over the course of 15 meetings, the committee received in-depth presentations from department heads, Fire and Police Chiefs, and other internal and external experts about each of the existing Growth Management Program's 11 performance standards, along with other topics the group felt were important to maintaining Carlsbad's quality of life.
 Performance standards refer to the level of service that needs to be maintained to ensure Carlsbad's excellent quality of life.